Battle of Arnhem: Day 1 – Sunday 17 September

-Owing to the oversight in German orders, the British were able to secure the undefended northern end of the road bridge.
-Lieutenant Jack Grayburn led an attempt to secure the southern end of the bridge but was unsuccessful, and a later attempt using a flame thrower only succeeded in setting the freshly painted girders of the bridge alight.
-However, the British were able to make good their position and quickly repulsed the 10th SS Reconnaissance Battalion and other German units when they arrived to secure the bridge.
+Lieutenant Colonel John Frost, commander of the 2nd Parachute Battalion of the 1st Parachute Brigade, had led a mixed group of about 740–750 lightly armed men who had landed near Oosterbeek and marched into Arnhem along the Rhine River route.
+While encountering few Germans and little opposition, the 2nd Battalion had been unable to secure its objectives along the way.
+The railway bridge at Oosterbeek was blown up by the Germans when the first British paratroops tried to rush across and seize it.
+The Germans had moved the Old Ship bridge to the south bank.
+The battalion reached the main road bridge in Arnhem, capturing the northern end but was unable to secure the southern end from the German defenders.
+The 2nd Parachute Battalion were able to consolidate their position and quickly repulsed the 10th SS Reconnaissance Battalion and other German units when they arrived to secure the bridge.

-The Allied advance was severely hampered by poor communications in these crucial initial phases.
-The paratroopers' radio sets range was instantly limited by the wooded terrain and as the battalions advanced they lost contact with Divisional HQ at the landing zones.
-Over the coming nine days, radio communication within the division, with Browning's HQ at Nijmegen, with XXX Corps and with the United Kingdom would be intermittent and unreliable, severely hampering the British units.
+The Allied advance was severely hampered by poor communications.
+The paratroopers' radio sets' range was instantly limited by the wooded terrain and as the battalions advanced they lost contact with Divisional HQ at the landing zones.
+For the next nine days, radio communication within the division, with Browning's HQ at Nijmegen, with XXX Corps and with the United Kingdom would be intermittent and unreliable, severely hampering the British units.
 Carrier pigeons were even used to make contact with Britain.
-Partly as a consequence of this limitation, Urquhart decided to follow the 1st Parachute Brigade and make contact with Lathbury.
-When he found the Brigade HQ on Lion route, he was informed by Major Hibbert, who, at that time, was still en route to the bridge, that Lathbury himself was visiting the 3rd Battalion.
-Urquhart followed Lathbury there but subsequently would not be able to return to Divisional HQ for two days.
+Partly as a consequence of the radio blackout, Urquhart decided to follow the 1st Parachute Brigade and make contact with Lathbury.
+When he found the Brigade HQ on Lion route, he was informed by Major Hibbert, who was still en route to the bridge, that Lathbury was visiting the 3rd Battalion.
+Urquhart followed Lathbury there but would not be able to return to Divisional HQ for two days.